What is the FDCPA?

-- Lie or falsely imply, in any communication, that the collector is a government agency, or serving you with papers, or that you are subject to arrest, or that you have committed a crime.
+- Lie or falsely imply, in any communication, that the collector is a government agency, is serving you with papers, that you are subject to arrest, or that you have committed a crime.

 - Provide untruthful information about the debt or the amount owed.

 - Threaten to seize your paycheck, bank accounts, or property.

 - Use obscene language in communicating with you.

 - Publish your name on a "bad debt list" (except to a credit rating agency).

 - Fail to identify themselves as debt collectors in every communication.

 - Demand your social security number, credit or debit card number, or bank account number.

 - Fail to inform you that any information provided to them will be used to collect the debt.